 - The Minimum Viable Hardware Product

-- Why New Hardware Businesses Fail and How to Make Sure Yours Doesn’t
+- Why New Hardware Startups Fail and How to Make Sure Yours Doesn’t

 - Lesson 3: The Strategic Way to Develop and Sell Your New Electronic Hardware Product